Razzlegames/KotlinTraining/README.md

 - Utilize the `stream` like conversion skills from Lesson 2.
 - Exposure to the different `for` loop and range syntax in Kotlin (seen in Unit test)
 - Exposure to using `to` infix operator for generating `Pair`s while constructing a `Map`

+## Lesson 4
+- Learn about Scoping functions

+Scoping functions are handy ways to reduce code when processing objects.
+They can are very similar and there is quite a bit of overlap on uses.
+As such there are many solutions to the same problem.

+These functions are
+- `run`
+- `with`
+- `T.run`
+- `T.let`
+- `T.also`
+- `T.apply`

+Note `T.` just means you call the extension function on an object, e.g., `T.also` used as:  `object.also{ process(it)}`